-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing," on page 55 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+• Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved.

+• See Chapter 4, "Parts listing," on page 91 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU).